syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Overview.md

 layout: post
 title: Overview of Syncfusion Rating control for Xamarin.iOS
-description: Overview and key features of Rating control
+description: This explains about the Overview and key features of Syncfusion Essential Xamarin.iOS Rating Control.
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: Rating
 documentation: ug